 - Immobility or disability

 - Lost quality of life/enjoyment of life

 - Depression or anxiety

 - Loss of consortium

-Noneconomic damages can become part of a plaintiff’s final award in many types of civil claims, including auto accidents, slip and falls, medical malpractice, intentional torts, defective products, breaches of contracts, wrongful termination, and wrongful death.
-Find out if you are eligible for pain and suffering damages for your accident by speaking to our attorneys.
+Noneconomic damages can become part of a plaintiff’s final award in many types of civil claims, including auto accidents, slip and falls, intentional torts, defective products, breaches of contracts, wrongful termination, and wrongful death.
+Find out if you are eligible for pain and suffering damages for your accident or the loss of a loved one by speaking to our Glendale wrongful death lawyers.
 It is up to a jury to decide whether a plaintiff deserves pain and suffering damages, and if so, how much.
 A lawyer from our law firm could help you prove your eligibility for noneconomic damages during a trial in Arizona.

 Is There a Cap on Injury Settlements in Arizona?

 Arizona does not have a cap on how much you can receive through an injury settlement.
 State lawmakers have ruled damage caps unconstitutional.
 It is one of only five states that prohibit caps on damages.
 However, the state may rule punitive damages that exceed a 9:1 ratio to compensatory damages unconstitutional.
 Punitive damages are not compensable in lawsuits against government entities or public employees.

 Although Arizona does not have damage caps, your amount of fault for the accident in question could limit your financial compensation during a personal injury claim.
 Arizona uses a pure comparative negligence law.
 This law states that the courts can find a plaintiff any degree at fault for the accident and he or she could still recover partial compensation.
 Even if the civil courts find you 98% responsible for your own injuries, for example, you would still be eligible to obtain 2% of a settlement or judgment award.
 A percentage of comparative fault, however, will reduce your financial recovery accordingly.